carlosgimenes/Training-Duolingo/Frases.md

 The restaurant is past the bus station. = O restaurante é além da rodoviária.
 The richest people in the country. = As pessoas mais ricas do país.
 The soccer game is on the radio. = O jogo de futebol está no radio.
+The students worried about the test. = Os alunos se preocuparam com o teste.
 The teachers at my daughter's school are really good. = Os professores na escola da minha filha são muito bons.
+The teacher liked your answer! = A professora gostou da sua resposta!
 The teacher talked to them after class. = O professor falou com elas depois da aula.
 Their oldest child is fifteen years old. = O filho mais velho deles tem quinze anos de idade.
 Their train arrives at 10 a.m. = O trem deles chega às 10 da manhã.